-1. It’s incredibly important that as many people as possible formally object to Eastleigh Council about the airport’s plans before the revised deadline of September 21st.
-Anyone can do this – you don’t need to be an expert and you don’t need to live in Eastleigh or Southampton.
+1. Anyone can continue to express their objections to Eastleigh’s ELAC – you don’t need to be an expert and you don’t need to live in Eastleigh or Southampton.
 It’s much more effective to use your own words, and just writing a sentence or two is great.
 If you want some guidance there is a summary of our four main arguments against expansion below.

 2. Southampton City Council will be deciding whether to renew their opposition to airport expansion and are asking for comments .
 It is vital that they continue to oppose the extension.
 Please ALSO email email@example.com saying something like ‘I continue to object’ with the subject line ‘Airport expansion ref 20/00843/CONSUL.’
 However you can say as much as you like!
 Good idea to explain why the development would affect your regular experience of Southampton.